SteveDunn/Vogen/README.md

 ### Can you opt-in to implicit conversions?

-No, but you can provide them yourself.
-For certain types it would allow a much more natural way of expressing, er, expressions.

-Although it can be confusing.
+Yes, by specifying the `toPrimitiveCasting` and `fromPrimitiveCasting` in either local or global config.
+By default, explicit operators are generated for both.
+Bear in mind that you can only define implicit _or_ explicit operators;
+you can't have both.

+Also, bear in mind that ease of use can cause confusions.
 Let's say there's a type like this (and imagine that there's implicit conversions to `Age` and to `int`'):

 ```csharp
 [ValueObject(typeof(int))]